eclipse-keyple/keyple-website/content/learn/overview/key-concepts.md

 Keyple's primary goal being to interact with smart cards (or smartphones) held by individuals, it is logical to put the Reader at the top of Keyple's concepts.

-Indeed, it is through the reader interfaces that all interactions with the smart cards will take place, either directly via the **Keyple Service** or using a card extension (such as **Keyple Calypso Card Extension** for example).
+Indeed, it is through the reader interfaces that all interactions with the smart cards will take place, either directly via the Keyple Service or using a card extension (such as Keyple Calypso card extension add-on for example).

 These interfaces provide the means to
 * identify the underlying physical reader,